telprotocol/telprotocol/README.md

 # What is Telprotocol?

 Telprotocol is building a layer of decentralized communication networks.
 It can be used for dialing telephone, text message service, video calling .

 The architecture of Telprotocol is a peer-to-peer protocol architecture, similar to the P2P architecture.
 Telprotocol is built on zksync.
 The telephone supports multiple chains and cross-chain transfers, and users can also use it on arbitrum or optimism.

 # What problems does Telprotocol solve?

-Most of the calls in the current market run as centralized services, such as China Telecom, China Unicom, and Skype.
+Most of the calls in the current market run as centralized services, such as AT&T, T-Mobile, and Skype.
 Telprotocol is built on a blockchain and is explored in the direction of decentralization.
 It has the following advantages:

 1. The user's core data is stored in the chain.